horga83/h19term/h19-readme.txt

  If you have questions, bug reports, patches or feature requests please email me at farrisg@gmsys.com

- If you just want to buy me a coffee or beer then I live on Vancouver Island, British Columbia, Canada and am always available:-)  Please come and visit.
+ If you would like to buy me a coffee, beer or just say hello, I live on Vancouver Island, British Columbia, Canada and am always available:-)
+ Please come and visit.